Avaray/stable-diffusion-simple-wildcards/README.md

 This is my collection of useful [Wildcards](https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md#wildcards).
 I created most of them using [ChatGPT](https://chat.openai.com) and [Claude](https://claude.ai/) to streamline my work with [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and avoid using the [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts/tree/main?tab=readme-ov-file#basic-usage), which I used before.
 Through my experience, I've found that Wildcards are more convenient to use.

 The purpose of these Wildcards is to introduce randomness and diversity into the created graphics.
-They are mainly intended to help you in creating scenes with people.
+They are primarily intended for creating photorealistic scenes with people.

 Since I work with these Wildcards myself, I catch problematic prompts and remove them.
 Sometimes I also add new prompts, and even entire files.
+I'm constantly looking for new inspirations.

 # 💻 Preparations